alexfaucheux/Logic_Puzzle_Solver/README.md

 For example:
 1) The classic constraints are (1) 3 total missionaries (2) 3 total cannibals and (3) 2 max inividuals in boat.
 2) Custom constraints can be (1) 4 total missionaries (2) 4 total cannibals and (3) 3 max individuals in boat.
-The program can solve both constraints with ease.

 Not only does the program finds the solution, it finds the lowest number of moves it takes to be solved and prints out every solution with that many moves.